-Raffaella Carrà (born Raffaella Maria Roberta Pelloni, 18 June 1943) is probably the most famous Italian showwoman ever.
+Raffaella Carrà (born Raffaella Maria Roberta Pelloni, 18 June 1943 - 5 July 2021) was probably the most famous Italian showwoman ever.

 After starring in several movies in the '50s and the '60s (including one directed by Mario Monicelli), she started singing and dancing in various variety shows.
 She became instantly famous thanks to the elaborate coreographies of her exhibitions, the unforgettable tunes she sang and her iconic style, which was seductive but never vulgar.
 She's also been the Ur-Example of Bare Your Midriff for Italian television.